UK vs US: Which is Better for International Students

 US student visa: Documents required

-• Bank statements as proof of funds to study in the US
+• list items Bank statements as proof of funds to study in the US

 You can apply for a US visa 120 days before the course start date.
 It will take approximately 21 working days to process your application once it is received, plus 2-3 days will be required to return your passport.